 - Step #7: Wallet notification that Suica has been deleted from Apple Pay

-Done, the Suica is deleted though it may show in Previous Cards for a few hours until the Mobile Suica system processes it completely.
-Use the same steps for deleting PASMO from Apple Pay using PASMO App.
+Done.
+Suica is deleted though it will show in Previous Cards for a few hours until the 2 am~4 am JST nightly Mobile Suica system maintenance processes it completely.